SQLThomas/Conferences/Update21/README.md

-# Update Conference Praha 2021
+# Update Conference 2021 Prague

 Here you go: slides and scripts for my talk "So, what about JSON in my database?"